nextflow-io/nextflow/README.md

 Nextflow also hosts a yearly workshop showcasing researcher's workflows and advancements in the language.
 Talks from the past workshops are available on the [Nextflow YouTube Channel](https://www.youtube.com/@Nextflow)

-The [nf-core](https://nf-co.re/) project is a community effort aggregating high quality Nextflow workflows which can be used by the community.
+The [nf-core](https://nf-co.re/) project is a community effort aggregating high quality Nextflow workflows which can be used by everyone.

 Contributing
 ============

 Contributions are more than welcome.
-See the [contribution docs](CONTRIBUTING.md) file for details.
+See the [contributing docs](https://nextflow.io/docs/latest/developer/) for details.

 License
 =======